denzilsaldanha/excel/README.md

 7. Add support for formatting, for example bold, italics and underline
 ## Time Breakdown on the project
 - Steps 1-4 Took about 2.75 hours to complete
-- Steps 7 took 30 mins to get it working completely
+- Step 7 took 30 mins to get it working completely
 - Last half an hour used for testing, cleaning up bugs and writing the README.md

 ## What I learnt